junxit/us-congress-bills-115/bill.md

 ---
 legis-num: H.R.
 5895
-congress: 115th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Fifteenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 5895

-That the bill from the House of Representatives (H.R.
-5895) entitled “An Act making appropriations for energy and water development and related agencies for the fiscal year ending September 30, 2019, and for other purposes.”, do pass with the following
+> Making consolidated appropriations for Energy and Water Development, the Legislative Branch, Military Construction, Veterans Affairs, and Related Agencies for the fiscal year ending September 30, 2019, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
-Short Title
+Short title

 This Act may be cited as the “Energy and Water, Legislative Branch, and Military Construction and Veterans Affairs Appropriations Act, 2019”.

 ## § 2.
-References to act

-Except as expressly provided otherwise, any reference to “this Act” contained in any division of this Act shall be treated as referring only to the provisions of that division.
+Table of contents

+-  The table of contents of this Act is as follows:

 ## § 3.
-References to report
+References

-- **(a)** Any reference to a “report accompanying this Act” contained in division A shall be treated as a reference to Senate Report 115–258.
-The effect of such Report shall be limited to division A and shall apply for purposes of determining the allocation of funds provided by, and the implementation of, division A.
-- **(b)** Any reference to a “report accompanying this Act” contained in division B shall be treated as a reference to Senate Report 115–274.
-The effect of such Report shall be limited to division B and shall apply for purposes of determining the allocation of funds provided by, and the implementation of, division B.
-- **(c)** Any reference to a “report accompanying this Act” contained in division C shall be treated as a reference to Senate Report 115–269.
-The effect of such Report shall be limited to division C and shall apply for purposes of determining the allocation of funds provided by, and the implementation of, division C.
+-  Except as expressly provided otherwise, any reference to “this Act” contained in any division of this Act shall be treated as referring only to the provisions of that division.

+## § 4.
+Statement of appropriations

+-  The following sums in this Act are appropriated, out of any money in the Treasury not otherwise appropriated, for the fiscal year ending September 30, 2019.